Druidry & Other Paths

 The Order of Bards Ovates & Druids has grown out of an approach to Druidry that recognizes the universal truths in all religions.
 This Universalist approach was taken by the founder of the Ancient Druid Order, out of which OBOD developed, and has found its expression in the work of many thinkers, including Aldous Huxley and Frithjof Schuon whose respective books The Perennial Philosophy and The Transcendent Unity of Religions explore the core teachings that are present in all religions.

 The contemporary composer Sir John Tavener expresses these ideas in his music, drawing on the inspirations of Orthodox Christianity, Hinduism and Native American traditions to create music that can inspire the follower of any faith.
 He likes to quote the 12th century Sufi Ibn'Arabi who wrote: 'Do not attach yourself to any particular creed exclusively so that you disbelieve in all the rest, otherwise you lose much good, nay you will fail to recognise the real truth of the matter.
 Let your soul be capable of embracing all forms of belief.'
+See below for a video of Tavener explaining his ideas.

 Not all Druids espouse such a Universalist stance, but that again points to the strength of Druidry today: it can include those who hold to just one approach, as well as those who seek to connect to the universal truths found in all approaches.